MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab05_PCF.md

 ‎

-# Exercise #2: Publish to CDS
+# Exercise #2: Publish to Microsoft Dataverse

-**Objective:** In this exercise, you will publish the timeline control to your CDS and add it to the Permit main form.
+**Objective:** In this exercise, you will publish the timeline control to your Microsoft Dataverse and add it to the Permit main form.

 ## Task #1: Setup and Publish

-1. Get your CDS org URL
+1. Get your Microsoft Dataverse org URL

 	- Navigate to [Power Apps maker portal](https://make.powerapps.com/) and make sure you have the **Dev** environment selected.